snowplow-archive/maxmind-geolite-update/README.md

 ## Configuring

-By default maxmind-geolite-update reads the `nosub.cfg` configuration file.
+By default maxmind-geolite-update reads the `config.cfg` configuration file in the same folder.
 Update its contents as required:

     [Local]
     download-dir: /usr/local/share/GeoIP/download